blossm-network/toolbox/README.md

 6. On the left side of the screen, click back to **Clusters**.
     * Click **"Connect"** on your "event-store" cluster, and then "Connect to your application".
     * You should see a connection string.
 You’ll want to pick out pieces of this string and them to the **config.yaml** file under **vendors.eventStore.mongodb**
-      * The protocol is the bit before the ://. i
+      * The protocol is the bit before the ://
         * i.e. mongodb+srv
       * The host is the bit between the @ and the first /